Investors

 What is the difference between a registered holder and a beneficial ADR holder?

 A registered holder is one whose name appears on the books of the depositary.
 The registered holder is considered the owner of the record.
-A beneficial holder is one whose holdings are registered in a name other than his or her own, such as the name of a broker, bank or nominee.
+A beneficial holder is one whose holdings are held by a bank or broker within the central securities depository.
+All beneficial holder’s holdings will appear as an aggregate position under the nominee name of the central securities depository on the books of the depositary.

 What should I do if I lose an ADR certificate?